 How to Buy a Harmonium, Not a Headache

-WARNING: Junker harmoniums will give you a headache!
+WARNING: Junker harmoniums are a headache

-Trying to chant on a bad/broken harmonium is like trying to ride a bike with two flat tires—so frustrating.
-If you have a “junker” you will unfortunately spend so much time, energy, and attention fighting the instrument that it will be challenging to learn, and difficult to enjoy your chanting practice.
+Trying to chant on a bad/broken harmonium is like trying to ride a bike with a flat tire—so frustrating.
+If you have a “junker” you will unfortunately spend time, energy, and attention fighting the instrument, making it challenging to learn and difficult to enjoy your chanting practice.
+Not good.

 Their Bhava harmoniums are my favorite.
 They are without question the highest quality, and most consistently great Kirtan harmoniums I have ever played.
 The extra care Old Delhi puts into carefully sourcing and refining each instrument is obvious.
 This ensures that what you get from them will not be something you struggle against, but rather, an instrument you can enjoy now and for years to come.

-Get Yourself a Great Harmonium!
+Get Yourself a Great Harmonium

 A great harmonium sounds fantastic the moment you take it out of the box.
 A great harmonium will facilitate your learning and offer years or decades of enjoyment.
 If for some reason you decide to sell your instrument, a great harmonium will retain its value.